Underlying Futures Contract: ICE Coffee C (KC)

 Roll Date: Roll on Open Interest Switch.
 Contracts roll when the open interest of the back contract exceeds that of the front contract.
 This roll method is also sometimes called ""liquidity-based rolling"" since a trading position based on this rule will always be concentrated in the most liquid futures contract.

-Price Adjustment: Forwards Panama Canal Method.
-Price histories of each underlying contract are shifted up or down by a constant amount, starting with the oldest contract and working forwards, so as to eliminate jumps in price between consecutive contracts.
-Note that in this method, the current continuous contract price does not match the current underlying futures price, due to the cumulative effect of all the historical adjustments.
+Price Adjustment: Backwards Ratio Method.
+Price histories of each underlying contract are multiplied by a constant amount, starting with the newest contract and working backwards, so as to eliminate jumps in price between consecutive contracts.
+Note that in this method, the entire contract history is recalculated on every roll date.

 Methodology: To read more about the Stevens roll date and price adjustment methodology, see the Documentation tab on the Stevens Continuous Futures database home page.